twobles/ecs-179-project-dungeon-dept/ProjectDocumentation.md

 ### Game Feel and Polish

 I worked on the fundamental game logic/coding.
 Worked on Behavior Tree AI logic, Pathfinding, Melee Attacking, Shooting Projectile mechanics.
+We use BeeHave behavior trees to allow basic selecting/sequencing to search Nearby Entities -> if there are Enemies to target, set Target -> Pathfinding to navigate toward enemy -> if enemy is in range to attack, attack enemies -> if enemy dead, re-search nearby Enemies.
+Had plans for improved navigation to account for entity crowding/positioning, but ran out of time.
+Developed character structure anatomy such as sprites, hitboxes, and sensors.
+Started developing Projectile based attack functions which are able to take in the scene data, such as enemy target and positioning, to instantiate projectiles and aiming.

 Since I was so involved with the characters, I really wanted to implement their behaviors and their overall presentation in the gameplay.
 I would have liked to have done more for character variety and iterations, but ran out of time getting the fundamental gameplay working and essential visuals.

+Possible ideas for Slime were crowd control or area of effects for debuff/buff mechanics.
+Golem heavy hitting for stunning/knockback.
+Adventurer types such as Archer, Mage, Healer, etc.

 ### Other Contributions